-Please send nominations (preferably electronically) no later than February 15, 2018 to the chair of the SIGARCH/TCCA Dissertation Award Committee, Lieven Eeckhout at “lieven.eeckhout @ ugent.be”.
+Please send nominations (preferably electronically) no later than March 1, 2019 to the chair of the SIGARCH/TCCA Dissertation Award Committee, Natalie Enright Jerger at “enright@ ece.utoronto.ca”.
 Nominations must be submitted in English.
 PDF format is preferred for all materials.
 Late submissions will not be considered.

-The committee consists of an even number of members, initially six (1 SIGARCH EC member, 1 TCCA EC member, 4 at large SIGARCH or TCCA members).
+The committee will consist of an even number of members, initially six (one SIGARCH EC member, one TCCA EC member, four at large SIGARCH or TCCA members).
 This number can be adjusted in the future to keep workload moderate.
-The members serve three-year staggered terms, with the SIGARCH and TCCA ECs each appointing one new member each year.
-The committee chairperson is the more senior of the two EC members; an EC member should not chair the committee in their first year of service.
+The members will serve three-year staggered terms, with the SIGARCH and TCCA ECs each appointing one new member each year.
+The committee chairperson shall be the more senior of the two EC members; an EC member should not chair the committee in their first year of service.

-The SIGARCH/TCCA Dissertation Award Committee makes a recommendation to the SIGARCH Chair and the TCCA Chair by May 1 of each year.
-Upon approval of the recommendation by the executive boards of ACM SIGARCH and IEEE TCCA, the chair informs the winner and honorable mentions.
+The SIGARCH/TCCA Dissertation Award Committee will make a recommendation to the SIGARCH Chair and the TCCA Chair by May 1 of each year.
+Upon approval of the recommendation by the executive boards of ACM SIGARCH and IEEE TCCA, the chair will inform the winner and honorable mentions.